Julia Steinberger: Education and early life

 Steinberger, daughter of Nobel laureate in Physics Jack Steinberger, studied science at the Collège de Saussure in Switzerland, where she was awarded the de Saussure prize in 1993.
 Steinberger moved to the United States for her graduate degree, working at Brown University on the cosmic microwave background.
 She earned her PhD studying ultracold atoms at the Massachusetts Institute of Technology.
-She worked in the Centre for ultracold atoms with Thomas Greytak and Daniel Kleppner, developing new ways to trap ultracold hydrogen and deuterium.
+She worked in the centre for ultracold atoms with Thomas Greytak and Daniel Kleppner, developing new ways to trap ultracold hydrogen and deuterium.
 The comparison of hyperfine splitting in the ground and excited state is expected to test quantum electrodynamics.
 During graduate school Steinberger was a member of the MIT Social Justice Cooperative.

 Research and career

-Steinberger was a postdoctoral fellow at the University of Lausanne and then the University of Zurich, working alongside Claudia Binder.
+Steinberger was a postdoctoral fellow at the University of Lausanne and then the University of Zurich, working alongside Claudia R. Binder.
 Steinberger was appointed Senior Researcher at the University of Klagenfurt Institute of Social Ecology in 2007.
 Her research considers the relationships between the use of resources (energy, materials and emission of greenhouse gases) and performance of societies (wellbeing and economic output).
 She is interested in identifying new development pathways toward a low carbon society.
 She joined the University of Leeds as an associate professor in ecological economics in 2011.
 She is a member of the Centre for Climate Change Economics and Policy (CCCEP).
 On 1 August 2020, Steinberger joined the University of Lausanne as a full professor on the social impact of climate change.

 Steinberger showed the greenhouse gas emissions of global cities depends on the relation between geophysical and technical factors.
 She has also investigated the textile chain, food waste and materials use.
-Steinberger is a member of the Engineering and Physical Sciences Research Council (EPSRC) iBUILD (Infrastructure BUsiness models, valuation and Innovation for Local Delivery) iBUILD.
+Steinberger is a member of the Engineering and Physical Sciences Research Council (EPSRC) iBUILD (Infrastructure BUsiness models, valuation and Innovation for Local Delivery).

 Steinberger is the Principal Investigator on the Leverhulme Trust Project "Living Well Within Limits".
 The project investigates what the biophysical requirements are for human well-being, and the influence of social provisioning on the levels of resource associated with this.
 The project also looks to understand how the world's limited resources could be used to preserve human wellbeing.
 To achieve this, Steinberger believes it is necessary to define what a "good" life is, understand what the requirements are for wellbeing and the context surrounding international inequality.